 Sri Lanka produced over 250 million kilograms of tea in 2024.
 Tea remains one of the country’s top export earners in 2025.

-You can also visit the Royal Botanic Gardens, Peradeniya.
+You can also visit the Royal Botanic Gardens in Peradeniya.
 Orchids.
 Palm avenues.
 Bamboo groves.
 It’s clean, organized, and worth your time.

 Food in Kandy